 - Pleasure over business

 Fantasy football is supposed to be fun.
 Duh.
 But winning is fun.
-And yes, while I think there are people out there capable of taking fantasy football too seriously, if you don’t take it serious enough, your team is most likely going to suck.
+And yes, while I think there are people out there capable of taking fantasy football too seriously, if you don’t take it seriously enough, your team is most likely going to suck.
 Keep it to business first, pleasure second.
-(Tip: Avoid falling in love with your coveted players; keep it to business)

 Follow me here: conventional wisdom says starters are more important than backups because starters actually play more while reserves are only called upon when needed.
 So, newbie fantasy owners want to fill their starting lineup first.
 That’s wrong.
 You need to draft value, and if that means having six wide receivers and one running back, so be it.
 You can always trade later.